 The largest component of the county nonfarm wage and salaried worker estimates are the workers covered by unemployment insurance.
 Monthly covered worker numbers are collected on a quarterly basis by the Unemployment Insurance Division of the South Dakota Department of Labor.
 The worker and payroll data from UI quarterly reports are tabulated as part of the national Quarterly Census of Employment and Wages program conducted by the LMIC.
 Because of the time lag in employer reporting and data processing, the covered worker data lag the current nonfarm estimates by five to six months.
 So, economic models are used to project/estimate current month worker levels.
 As actual monthly covered worker data becomes available, the projected/estimated numbers are replaced.

-The second component of the county nonfarm wage and salaried numbers are the presumed not covered workers.
-The presumed not covered workers include small seasonal businesses, railroads, independent insurance agents, churches, schools operated by churches, elected officials, judges, work study students, etc. The total presumed not covered workers are not a large component of the nonfarm workers, but represent a large share of some nonfarm industries.
+The second component of the county nonfarm wage and salaried numbers are the not covered workers.
+The not covered workers include small seasonal businesses, railroads, independent insurance agents, churches, schools operated by churches, elected officials, judges, work study students, etc. The total not covered workers are not a large component of the nonfarm workers, but represent a large share of some nonfarm industries.

-Each month, LMIC staff estimate the number of presumed not covered workers for each non-MSA county.
+Each month, LMIC staff estimate the number of not covered workers for each non-MSA county.
 Those numbers are added to the projected/estimated covered worker totals to determine a nonfarm wage and salaried worker estimate for each non-MSA county.
 The non-MSA county and MSA estimates are forced to sum to the CES statewide nonfarm wage and salaried worker number.